This award-winning short co-written by Pamela Jones and Gordon Loverin, is currently being expanded into a feature script.

 Pam is of Scandinavian descent and Gordon is proudly Tlingit-Tahltan and together they realized they had both endured the pain of losing touch with family and friends and of themselves after going through traumatic events.
 When Gordon shared some of his native traditions for healing, they knew they had to write this powerful, and sometimes comical journey of restoration.

-We recently received a Canada Council Grant to allow us to work with a script consultant and to travel to the Yukon to expand this short script into a feature length script.
+We received a Canada Council Grant to allow us to work with a script consultant and to travel to the Yukon to expand this short script into a feature length script.
 We are humbled, honoured and grateful for the opportunity.

 StoryMaker's Pamela Jones and T'senaglobe's Gordon Loverin partnered to write this cross-cultural adventure.